 Welcome to the Centre County Encyclopedia of History & Culture, an online resource sponsored by the Centre County Historical Society.

-We welcome your feedback about articles in the encyclopedia as well as your suggestions for future encyclopedia articles.
+We welcome your feedback about all the articles in the encyclopedia as well as your suggestions for future encyclopedia articles.

 See What's New